Understanding Pathological Demand Avoidance in Adults

 Strategies for dealing with PDA

-Here are some coping strategies and lifestyle adjustments:
+Here are some coping strategies and lifestyle adjustments that can support you in various situations and environments:

-• Ask for Help: If you feel like your becoming overwhelmed, ask for someone to support you, or go with you to a quiet area with low stimulation.
-Sometimes it helps to be reminded to use your strategies for dealing with PDA.
+- Ask for Help: If you feel like your becoming overwhelmed, ask for someone to support you, or go with you to a quiet area with low stimulation.
+Sometimes it helps to be reminded to use your strategies when your nervous system starts to get overloaded.

 Working with a neurodiversity-friendly therapist for support.